Erotemic/ubelt/README.md

 [![Pypi](https://img.shields.io/pypi/v/ubelt.svg)](https://pypi.python.org/pypi/ubelt)

-This is a migration of the most useful parts of `utool` into a standalone library with full test coverage and minimal dependencies.
+This is a migration of the most useful parts of `utool` into a standalone library with full test coverage (ideally) and minimal dependencies.

 So far this is very much a work in progress.